zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 To verify the RTM prediction that characteristic times scale as T ∝ L\^α across distinct physical regimes, we conducted a comprehensive suite of numerical simulations spanning the full range of theoretical exponents.
 All simulations were implemented in Python with full reproducibility: each includes source code, Jupyter notebooks, Docker containers, and output data files available as supplementary material.

-The simulations validate RTM predictions across seven distinct network topologies and transport mechanisms, ranging from ballistic propagation (α ≈ 1) to holographic-decay networks trending toward α ≈ 3.
-Each simulation measures the Mean First-Passage Time (MFPT) or equivalent temporal observable as a function of system size L, then extracts the scaling exponent α via log-log regression.
+The suite contains eight numerical cases (A-H), ranging from ballistic propagation (α ≈ 1) to holographic-decay networks trending toward α ≈ 3 and a model-dependent quantum-confined consistency case near α ≈ 3.5.
+Seven cases (A-G) are pre-specified independent tests.
+Flat Small-World (C) is included as a diffusive-class control in the intrinsic graph-geodesic metric, not as a separate RTM band.
+Each simulation measures the Mean First-Passage Time (MFPT) or equivalent temporal observable as a function of its explicitly defined characteristic scale L, then extracts the scaling exponent α via log-log regression.

 -   **Simulation A: Ballistic Propagation in 1-D Lattice**